-Anyway, I got the courage and post about TheHustle on subreddit and got only 5 upvotes, one registration and zero paying customers.
+Anyway, I got the courage and post about TheHustle on the subreddit and got only 5 upvotes, one registration, and zero paying customers.

 To be honest, I expected more buzz from the crowd but downvotes kept my post buried deep in the feed.
 The good news is I got no harsh reactions or critiques.

 Most of the comments were on the curious side asking questions on how it works and if it’s free.
 One Redditor was especially nice and wrote a long comment with valid suggestions.

 First, it is not clear how my app looks like, no video or image is showing the full app.

 Second, my sales copy is too cheesy, full of emojis, and dumb jokes.
 He suggested me to reconsider a more serious approach so people don’t get an impression, that TheHustle is a scam.